Even though I walk

 The answer is that through living in a forest of limitations, we find our true freedom — and that happens when we find God.

-Maybe you are going through a dry forest in your life right now.
+Maybe you’re going through a dry forest in your life right now.
 How will I pay the bills?
 How will I make it through this day?
 Sometimes it seems that we are living through challenges that most people couldn’t survive.
-Yet, if we place our faith in God as David did, we, too, will find our freedom from fear and despair as we realize that God can bless us with abundance and health anywhere.
+Yet, if we place our faith in God like David did, we, too, will find our freedom from fear and despair as we realize that God can bless us with abundance and health anywhere.

 In the darkest alley or in the driest desert, God’s providence is everywhere.